jei3m/aero-project-main/README.md

 - **PDF Embed**:
   - View and interact with PDF documents directly within the application.
-  - Utilizes `pdf.js` for rendering PDFs and `pdf.css` for styling.
+  - Utilizes `Google Drive` for rendering PDFs and `.css` for styling.
   - Provides a smooth, in-browser PDF viewing experience.

 - **File Upload Component**:
   - Easy-to-use interface for file uploads.
   - Features include file type validation, progress indicators, and options for canceling or saving uploads.
-  - Supports various file formats to meet diverse needs.
+  - Does not support any other files aside from PDF format.

 - **Viewing Functionality**:
   - Efficiently view and manage different types of content and files.